RPGroup-PBoC/RegSeq/README.md

 `utils.py` : functions for analysis.

-# MPAthic Dependencies and Kernels for the new environment
+# Setting up a kernel for MPAthic
 After installing the MPAthic package, those notebooks and code blocks with dependencies can be executed.
 Note that modern versions of Anaconda **do not** automatically create kernels for new environments.
 Therefore, you must manually create a kernel while in the mpathic_env.
 To do that, execute:

 `python -m ipykernel install --user --name myenv --display-name "Python (myenv)"`